 It's been a while, but if you can think back to what might have started it, you might be able to determine the cause.
 Did something change in his life to cause stress or anxiety?

 A new pet or a move?
 Or, perhaps he had a bout with a urinary tract problem and began to associate painful urination with the litter box.

 Since stress is often a major factor, do whatever you can to reduce stress.
-I have no personal experience with it, but Feliway
+Feliway

 has been reported by some other cat owners to reduce stress and "cure" litter box problems.
 You can get the spray or let the diffuser fill the room.

 Since this has been going on so long, isolation retraining may work best.
-The person that I know with the most experience regarding cat urine problems is Nancy Wigal.
-She has an article on isolation retraining here
+See this article on litter box training

 If his problem is that he's battling for territory with another pet in the house, or upset by the presence of another pet, you'll have to work through those issues.
 Personalities do clash sometimes and this may be the only evidence of it until you dig deeper.